jdmassman/cv/README.md

   - Model leverages official state and county statistics, statewide projections, and our internal statistics.
   - Wrote several white papers on analytic methods and comparison with county, state and federal statistics.

+* Senior developer for cancer outcomes suite (August 2022 to present).
+Working directly with Divisional VP and VMMC President to create the specifications and development plan.
+Work across multiple departments to identify and validate data sources.
+Create boe queries and final reporting tools.

 * Technical co-lead on data integration team (June 2022 to present).
 Tasked with advising leadership on integrating two disparate teams providing different services based on different computer systems and archtectures.

 * Technical lead and senior developer for a summary dashboard of 15 health outcomes metrics (January 2022 to present)